Periodic points of algebraic functions related to a continued fraction of Ramanujan: Introduction

 in the completion $F_{1,\mathfrak{q}} \subset \textsf{K}_2$ of $F_1= \Sigma_{\wp_2'^3} \Omega_f$ with respect to a prime divisor $\mathfrak{q}$ of $\wp_2$ in $F_1$.
 This implies that the minimal period of $v^2(w/8)$ with respect to the function $T(x)$ is $n = \textrm{ord}(\tau_2)$.

 These facts are all analogues of the corresponding facts for the Rogers-Ramanujan continued fraction $r(\tau)$ which were proved in \cite{m2} and \cite{m3}.

+An important corollary of the fact that the conjugates of the values $v(w/8)$ in Theorem B are, together with the three fixed points, all the periodic points of the algebraic function $\hat F(x)$, is the following class number formula.
+In this formula, $h(-d)$ denotes the class number of the order $\textsf{R}_{-d}$ of discriminant $-d$ in the quadratic field $K = K_d$, and $\mathfrak{D}_{n,2}$ is the finite set of negative discriminants $-d \equiv 1$ (mod $8$) for which the Frobenius automorphism $\tau_2$ in Theorem A has order $n$ in $\textrm{Gal}(F_1/K_d)$ ($F_1 = F_{1,d}$ also depends on $d$):

+($\mu(n)$ is the M\"obius function.)
+See Theorem \ref{thm:9}.
+This fact is the analogue for the prime $p = 2$ of Theorem 1.3 in \cite{m3} for the prime $p=5$, or of Conjecture 1 of that paper for a prime $p > 5$.

 The layout of the paper is as follows.
 Section 2 contains a number of $q$-identities (following Ramanujan) and theta function identities which we use to prove identities for various modular functions in Sections 3-5.
-In Sections 6 and 7 we prove Theorem A. The proof of Theorem B is given in Section 8.
+In Sections 6 and 7 we prove Theorem A. The proofs of Theorem B and (\ref{eqn:1.6}) are given in Sections 8 and 9.